-Students who wish to be considered for federal/state financial aid assistance for the subsequent academic year must complete the Free Application for Federal Student Aid (FAFSA) each year.
+Students who wish to be considered for federal/state financial aid assistance must complete the Free Application for Federal Student Aid (FAFSA) each year.
 Students may submit a FAFSA application through the Web at www.fafsa.ed.gov.
 Completing the FAFSA through the Web will reduce processing time.
 When submitted on the Web, the FAFSA application is automatically edited, thus reducing mistakes.
 Students should include Nashville State Community College as a recipient of their information when completing Step 6 of the FAFSA.
 Our institutional code number is 007534.

 Students are encouraged to file their federal tax return prior to completing the FAFSA.
 Students are encouraged to complete the FAFSA prior to March 1 to increase the possibility of receiving multiple forms of financial aid assistance.
-Students will receive a Student Aid Report approximately three weeks after mailing a completed FAFSA.
+Students will receive a Student Aid Report from the Federal Central Processing Servicer once the FAFSA has been processed.
 It should be reviewed for accuracy and corrections should be made as necessary.
 Some students may be selected for a process called verification.
-In such cases, a verification worksheet and applicable tax returns must also be provided.
+In such cases, a verification worksheet and applicable tax returns must also be provided to our Financial Aid Office.
 If corrections are needed to the Student Aid Report, the Financial Aid Office can make them electronically.